COMPLETE STREETS CAMPAIGN

 People who get around by biking, walking, or taking transit have the same right to safe passage on our streets as people driving cars.
 True Complete Streets provide that equitable use of our public space regardless of transit mode, economic status, or race.

-While Caltrans has made incremental progress in adding more bike- and pedestrian-friendly features to its repaving projects, the 2023 firing of one of the agency’s strongest voices for active transportation shows the need for greater oversight and accountability.
+While Caltrans has made incremental progress in adding more bike- and pedestrian-friendly features to its repaving projects, there is a need for greater oversight and accountability.
 The agency’s Complete Streets checklists treat any element that makes biking or walking even marginally safer as a “Complete Streets” feature, ignoring the fact that a single crosswalk or “Share the Road” sign is often not enough to create a Complete Street.

 WHAT ARE COMPLETE STREETS?